Tanning (leather)

-Tanning is the process of treating skins and hides of animals to produce leather.
+Tanning, or hide tanning, is the process of treating skins and hides of animals to produce leather.
 A tannery is the place where the skins are processed.

-Tanning hide into leather involves a process which permanently alters the protein structure of skin, making it more durable and less susceptible to decomposition and coloring.

-Before tanning, the skins are dehaired, degreased, desalted and soaked in water over a period of six hours to two days.
-Historically this process was considered a noxious or "odoriferous trade" and relegated to the outskirts of town.

-Historically, tanning used tannin, an acidic chemical compound derived from the bark of certain trees.
+Historically, vegetable based tanning used tannin, an acidic chemical compound derived from the bark of certain trees, in the production of leather.
 An alternative method, developed in the 1800s, is chrome tanning, where chromium salts are used instead of natural tannins.

 History

+Tanning hide into leather involves a process which permanently alters the protein structure of skin, making it more durable and less susceptible to decomposition and coloring.
+The place where hides are processed is known as a tannery.